Are Your Cracking, Painful Joints Telling You Something?

 Also known as “crepitus,” joint cracking is likely due to increased friction in the damaged joint.

-If you’re concerned that osteoarthritis is affecting your joints, Dr. Hollander recommends healthy habits like cardio and weight-baring exercises and resistance training.
+If you’re concerned that osteoarthritis is affecting your joints, trying cardiovascular exercise, weight-bearing exercises, and resistance training can help.
 Losing weight is important, too, as excess weight puts increased strain on certain joints.
 If walking is painful, you also may need a cane to take weight off the joints or keep them stable.